Adventure Time: Fionna and Cake: Release

-During San Diego Comic-Con on July 20, 2023, HBO Max announced that the Adventure Time: Fionna and Cake would debut on August 31, and a trailer was released on August 17.
-Within five weeks between the debut to September 28, two episodes were released each week, making up ten episodes in total.
+The first season of Adventure Time: Fionna and Cake debut on August 31, 2023; after the season finale, the series was renewed and the second season premiered on October 23, 2025.

 Outside the United States, the series debuted on the same day in Australia on the streaming service Binge, and later by Fox8 on September 1.
 The series also premiered on Cartoon Network in Canada on September 15.
 On November 19, the series debut followed the release of HBO Max in Taiwan and Hong Kong; the series also released later in Macao on October 15, 2025.
 In South Korea, it was released on March 21, 2025 through the streaming service Coupang Play, along with other HBO Max original programs.